Cimarex Energy Co. [XEC] Holding Strong: What’s pushing it?

 Fundamental Analysis of Cimarex Energy Co.
 [XEC]

-This company’s Return on Total Capital is 11.19, and its Return on Invested Capital has reached 16.90%.
-Its Return on Equity is -3.57, and its Return on Assets is -1.89.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates XEC financial performance.
+This company’s Return on Total Capital is 11.17, and its Return on Invested Capital has reached -1.70%.
+Its Return on Equity is -3.61, and its Return on Assets is -1.91.
+These metrics suggest that this Cimarex Energy Co. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 Similarly, this company’s Total Asset Turnover is 0.36.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.76 and its Current Ratio is 0.82.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.